mongodb/specifications/source/crud/crud.rst

 The estimatedDocumentCount function is implemented using the ``count`` command with no query filter, skip, limit, or other options that would alter the results.
-The only supported option is maxTimeMS.
+The only supported options are listed in the ``EstimatedDocumentCountOptions`` type defined above.

 Drivers MUST document that, due to a bug in versions 5.0.0-5.0.7 of MongoDB, estimatedDocumentCount was not included in v1 of the Stable API, so users of the